oryon-osint/investigation-templates/README.md

 # investigation-templates

-This repo offers Markdown templates specifically designed for OSINT and online investigation activities.
-These templates provide structured frameworks to facilitate methodical investigations, ensuring thorough analysis and documentation.
-They cater to various note-taking platforms, enhancing the efficiency of professionals in security analysis, digital forensics, and investigative journalism.
+This repository offers Markdown templates specifically designed for OSINT and online investigation activities.
+Tailored for use in applications like [Obsidian](https://obsidian.md/) and [Joplin](https://joplinapp.org/),, these templates provide structured frameworks to facilitate methodical investigations, ensuring thorough analysis and documentation.

 ## Contents